CSE321-Fall2021/cse321-portfolio-naminor/Project 3/CSE321_project3_naminor_readme.md

             the mode to 0, the input array indices to -1 to indicate no digits entered, whether the timer is counting to false, and whether the user can use the 0-9 keys to false.
-        void changeMode
-            Changes the current system mode to that specified int calcDistMetric
+        int calcDistMetric
             Computes the user's input for the alarm range from the member int array input[] into an integer value and places it into the new alarm range alarmDist.